archiba/pandas_bj/readme.md

 # Pandas BETWEEN JOIN

-This is library that provides efficient way to use `JOIN` with comparison.
+This library provides efficient way to `JOIN` pandas dataframes with gt/lt-comparison-based process, while pandas' default merge only applies hash-comparison-based process.

-In this library, supported comparison conditions are:
+This library supports more SQL-ish joining flexibility like below:

 - `JOIN yyy WHERE yyy.a BETWEEN xxx.b AND xxx.c`
 - `JOIN yyy WHERE yyy.a > xxx.b`